 We have spent the past 30 years working to protect the heritage on site and bring it to public attention.
 We now work with our partners in the Wemyss Caves Action Group to implement a long-term management plan to protect, preserve and promote the caves

-SWACS organise a programme of ten scheduled public guided tours throughout the summer together with ad-hoc tours for other groups and individuals.
+SWACS organise a programme of scheduled public guided tours throughout the summer together with ad-hoc tours for other groups and individuals.
 These tours can attract up to 100 visitors at a time and include international visitors.
 In 2019 we gave tours to around 1,500 visitors around the site.

 We publish several books and pamphlets on the caves and other local history, give many talks to local organisations and societies and engage in outreach work in local schools.